choras-org/ASSA_Hackathon/README.md

 # CHORAS ASSA Workshop

 👋 Hi all, and welcome to the repository specifically created for day 5 of the ASSA Open Research Software school!
-This readme contains information on the workshop.
+This document contains information on the workshop.

 ## Setup